Heart Transplant in Children

 Each transplant team has its own guidelines about how you will be told when a donor organ is available.
 In most cases, you will be called when an organ is available.
 You will be told to come to the hospital right away so your child can get ready the transplant.
 This call can come at any time, so you should always be ready to go to the hospital.

-What happens during a heart transplant?
+What happens during a heart transplant for a child?

 Once at the hospital, your child will have tests to confirm the match of the organ.
 Once the test results are available and your child is ready, he or she will go to the operating room.
 The transplant surgery may take 4 or more hours.
 The time it takes depends on many things.
 During the surgery, a member of the transplant team will tell you about the progress of the transplant.
 The general steps of heart transplant surgery are: